CTRI ACHIEVE

 3. Shed something

-Transitions provide us with the opportunity to change where we spend our time, who we choose to spend it with, and release parts of ourselves that are no longer serving our greater purpose.
+Transitions provide us with the opportunity to embrace change where we spend our time, who we choose to spend it with, and release parts of ourselves that are no longer serving our greater purpose.
 This may include a relationship, a career, our mindset, dream, or routines to simply name a few.
 When you shed something, you create space for new opportunities, people, places, and things to enter your life.

 4. Try something creative

 By their very nature, life transitions involve transformation.
 It seems that in the moment of chaos, humans respond creatively.
 This may be due to the fact that creation represents a fresh start.
 I have heard of people who have turned to writing, cooking, painting, or starting a club or business as a way to explore different ways of being.
-Opportunities for rebirth are created in your life when you take the time to reevaluate what brings you joy and meaning.
+Opportunities for rebirth are created in your life when you take the time to re-evaluate what brings you joy and meaning.

 5. Revise your life story